tooth2/2D-Collision-Prevention/README.md

 Camera based 2D feature tracking to prevent collision on the road using Open CV 2D Features framework.
 This implementation is comprised of main three components - Detectors, Descriptors and Matching algorithm.
 By using Open CV , the implemented 7 detectors and 6 descriptors including binary string based ones and hog family one are as follows:
 * Detectors: "SHITOMASI", "HARRIS", "FAST", "BRISK", "ORB", "AKAZE", "SIFT"
-* Desctiptors:  "BRISK", "BRIEF", "ORB", "FREAK", "AKAZE", "SIFT" And 6 descriptors are implemented along with 2 type of matchers (Brute force way and FLNN alogorithm) , (nearest neighbor and k's nearest neighbor algorithm)
+* Desctiptors:  "BRISK", "BRIEF", "ORB", "FREAK", "AKAZE", "SIFT"

+As for matching descriptor algorithm, two types of mathcing algorithm (Brute force way and FLNN alogorithm) along with (nearest neighbor and k's nearest neighbor algorithm) are implemented

 ## Implementation Approach